Israel, citing 'bias,' won't cooperate with UN rights team

 Her letter took personal aim at Pillay, who is a predecessor of Bachelet as U.N. human rights chief.
 It said Pillay, a former South African judge, has endorsed “the shameful libel” branding Israel an apartheid nation and backed the international Palestinian-led boycott movement against Israel.

-The letter was in response to a Dec.
-29 letter from Pillay to the Israeli government to ask it to “reconsider its position of non-cooperation” expressed right after the commission was created.
-In her letter, she said the commission would “need” to visit Israel and occupied Palestinian areas and requested a visit in the last week of March.
+The ambassador was responding to a Dec.
+29 letter from Pillay to Israel's government, obtained by The Associated Press, asking Israel to “reconsider its position of non-cooperation” expressed after the commission was created.
+Pillay wrote that the commission would “need” to visit Israel and occupied Palestinian areas and requested a visit in the last week of March.
 She said the commission sought to travel along with six to eight staffers.

 The ambassador's letter all but ensures the commission will not obtain such access or Israeli government cooperation.